cheminfo/cheminfo.github.io/docs/_pages/contact.md

 image: "/assets/images/contact.svg"
 ---

 For questions and feature requests you can use the <a href="cheminfo-eln.slack.com">Slack workspace</a>, or the <a href="https://github.com/cheminfo/cheminfo.github.io/issues">GitHub issue tracker</a>.
+You can also use the contact form.